chocolatey-archive/puppet-chocolatey/README.md

 }
 ~~~

-#### Install options with quotes / spaces
+#### Install options with quotes or spaces

 The underlying installer may need quotes passed to it.
 This is possible, but not
 as intuitive.
-The example below covers passing
+The example below covers passing `/INSTALLDIR="C:\Program Files\somewhere"`.
-`/INSTALLDIR="C:\Program Files\somewhere"`.

-For this to be passed through with Chocolatey, you will need a set of double
+For this to be passed through with Chocolatey, you need a set of double
 quotes surrounding the argument and two sets of double quotes surrounding the
 item that must be quoted (see [how to pass/options/switches](https://github.com/chocolatey/choco/wiki/CommandsReference#how-to-pass-options--switches)).
 This makes the
 string look like `-installArgs "/INSTALLDIR=""C:\Program Files\somewhere"""` for
 proper use with Chocolatey.

-Then for Puppet to handle that appropriately, we must split on ***every*** space.
+Then, for Puppet to handle that appropriately, you must split on ***every*** space.
-Yes, on **every** space we must split the string or the result will come out
+Yes, on **every** space you must split the string or the result comes out
 incorrectly.
-So this means it will look like the following:
+This means it will look like the following:

 ~~~puppet
 install_options => ['-installArgs',